- 2015: Ph.D. in Historical Theology, Institute of Post-Reformation Studies (IPRS), and Jonathan Edwards Center Benelux, ETF Leuven

 Journal Articles and Book Chapters

-- “Que Sera Sera: The Controversial 1702 Harvard Commencement Quaestio on Whether the Immutability of God’s Decree Takes Away Human Freedom of the Will.”
-In Jonathan Edwards and the Dark Side of the Enlightenment, edited by Daniel Gullotta and John T. Lowe.
-New Directions in Jonathan Edwards Studies.
-Göttingen: Vandenhoeck & Ruprecht, forthcoming.
+- “Que Sera, Sera: The Controversial 1702 Harvard Commencement Quaestio on Whether the Immutability of God’s Decree Takes Away Human Freedom of the Will.”
+In Jonathan Edwards within the Enlightenment: Controversy, Experience, & Thought, edited by Daniel N. Gullotta and John T. Lowe, 283–98.
+New Directions in Jonathan Edwards Studies 7.
+Göttingen: Vandenhoeck & Ruprecht, 2020.

 - “The Tension between Jonathan Edwards’s ‘Controversies’ Notebook and Freedom of Will on Whether Reality Is Open and Contingent.”
 In The Global Edwards: Papers from the Jonathan Edwards Congress held in Melbourne, August 2015, edited by Rhys S. Bezzant, 121–35.
 Australian College of Theology Monograph Series.
 Eugene, OR: Wipf & Stock, 2017.